bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 ### Non-linear Narrative:
 A non-linear structure is not necessarily chronological or cause and effect based.
 Story is unfolded simultaneously and recursively.

-### Interactive Narration:

-### Interactive Narrative: (check source)
+### Interactive Narrative
-Infinite possibilities based on viewer's choices and preferences.
+The storyline in an interactive narrative work is not predetermined.
+The story is constructed based on a viewer's choices real-time, and relies on sophisticated AI software to construct the environment around these choices.

 Example: [No Mans's Sky](http://www.no-mans-sky.com/about/)